chrmrtns/safefonts/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Secure local font hosting for WordPress with Gutenberg integration and GDPR compliance.
-Upload custom fonts with advanced security validation.
+Host custom fonts locally in WordPress with advanced security validation and block editor integration.

 == Description ==

-**SafeFonts provides secure, GDPR-compliant font management for WordPress with seamless Gutenberg integration.**
+**SafeFonts helps you comply with GDPR by hosting fonts locally and avoiding third-party requests, with seamless Gutenberg integration.**

-If you need to host custom fonts locally on your WordPress site for performance, privacy, or GDPR compliance, SafeFonts makes it simple with industry-leading security validation and automatic integration with the WordPress block editor.
+If you need to host custom fonts locally on your WordPress site for performance, privacy, or GDPR compliance, SafeFonts makes it simple with advanced security validation and automatic integration with the WordPress block editor.

 = Why Choose SafeFonts? =